-From 1994 to 2012, employees could take out voluntary supplementary pension insurance coverage under the Supplementary Pension Insurance Act.
-It set conditions for establishing and managing pension funds, stipulated the types of pension provision, and specified the terms under which state incentive contributions are provided.
+From 1994 to 2012, employees could take out voluntary supplemental pension insurance coverage under the Supplementary Pension Insurance Act.
+It set conditions for establishing and managing pension funds, stipulated the types of pension provisions, and specified the terms under which state incentive contributions are provided.

 Pension contributions are payable to authorized pension funds of an employee’s choice.
-There cannot be a negative return on contributions; all contributions paid, and investment returns already accrued to the account must be paid out to the participant.
+There cannot be a negative return on contributions; all contributions paid and investment returns already accrued to the account must be paid to the participant.

 Membership is voluntary.
 It is not possible to switch between funds anymore unless the insured accepts the conditions of the newly established supplementary pension savings scheme.
 Contributions to more than one pension fund at a time are not permissible.
 Plans are defined contribution (DC) plans.
 Since tax incentives were introduced in 2001, there has been an increasing prevalence of employer-sponsored retirement plans.

 SUPPLEMENTARY PENSION SAVINGS (THIRD PILLAR, PENSION REFORM 2013)